mateusgomes01/liferay-tech-writing/exercise2/3-adding-editing-deleting-users.md

 # Adding, Editing, and Deleting Users

-Administrative users can add, edit and delete other users at the core of user management.
+Administrative users can add, edit and delete other users at the root of User Management.

 ## Adding Users

-You can add new users by going in the Product Menu:
+New users can be added in the Product Menu:

 1. From the Product Menu, go to _Control Panel → Users → Users and Organizations_.